yashugupta786/Machine-Translation-with-attention/README.md

     <meta name="description" content="Translations: Chinese (Simplified), Korean

-Watch: MIT’s Deep Learning State of the Art lecture referencing this post
+Watch: MIT’s Deep Learning State of the Art lecture referencing this post.

 Note: The animations below are videos.
 Touch or hover on them (if you’re using a mouse) to get play controls so you can pause if needed.